-West Airlines operating as West Air, is a low-cost airline based in New North Zone, Chongqing, China, operating a scheduled passenger network to domestic and international destinations out of its hub, Chongqing Jiangbei International Airport.
+West Airlines operating as West Air, is a low-cost airline based in New North Zone, Chongqing, China, operating a scheduled passenger network to domestic and international destinations outside its hub, Chongqing Jiangbei International Airport.
 The company was established in March 2006 by its parent company Hainan Airlines.
 The carrier operates a fleet of 38 aircraft and serves more than 40 destinations.
 Its fleet consists of Airbus A319, A320-200, A320neo, and A321-200.

 #2 LATAM Airlines Brasil

 And the silver medal goes to a South American airline!
 LATAM Brasil can be proud to call itself the world’s second most environment-friendly airline.
 With 82.2 efficiency points, the carrier achieved the best performance when it comes to medium-haul flights.